Officials warn of dangerous conditions on Mt. Baldy after two hikers die

-San Bernardino County sheriff’s officials are warning of dangerous conditions on Mt.
+Sheriff’s officials in San Bernardino County, California are warning of dangerous conditions on Mt.
 Baldy after two hikers were injured in falls and later died.

-Search and rescue teams have responded to 14 rescues on Mt.
-Baldy and the surrounding area in the past month, officials said Tuesday.
+Search and rescue teams have responded to 14 rescues on the 10,068-foot peak and the surrounding area in the past month, officials said Tuesday.

 The missions have been for lost, stranded and/or injured hikers, two of which did not survive after falling and injuring themselves.